dev-lyr/my_k8s/architecture/api-server/admission.md

 - validating
 - mutating
 - validating and mutating both.
-- 备注: Admission controllers may be “validating”, “mutating”, or both.
-Mutating controllers may modify the objects they admit; validating controllers may not.

 ## (3)admission控制器种类:
 - AlwaysPullImages: 修改每个pod强制image pull策略为Always.
 - DefaultStorageClass
 - DefaultTolerationSeconds
 - EventRateLimit
-- ValidatingAdmissionWebhook: calls any validating webhooks which match the request.
+- **ValidatingAdmissionWebhook**: calls any validating webhooks which match the request.
 Matching webhooks are called in parallel; if any of them rejects the request, the request fails.
-- MutatingAdmissionWebhook: calls any mutating webhooks which match the request.
+- **MutatingAdmissionWebhook**: calls any mutating webhooks which match the request.
 Matching webhooks are called in serial; each one may modify the object if it desires.
 - 备注: https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#what-does-each-admission-controller-do

 ## (4)备注: